Today’s Erlang Thursday is on digraph:get_cycle/2.

 digraph:get_cycle(Graph, V1). % [['$v'|0],['$v'|1],['$v'|3],['$v'|0]] digraph:get_cycle(Graph, V2). % [['$v'|1],['$v'|3],['$v'|0],['$v'|1]]

-Next, we add a new vertex V5
+Next, we add a new vertex V5, and a new edge originating from V4 and ending on V5

-as no cyle exists in the graph with vertex V5
+We then call digraph:get_cycle/2 on V5, and we get back a false as no cyle exists in the graph with vertex V5 in it.

 V5 = digraph:add_vertex(Graph). % ['$v'|4] E6 = digraph:add_edge(Graph, V4, V5). % ['$e'|5] digraph:get_cycle(Graph, V5). % false

-module also contains the function digraph:get_short_cycle/2.
+The digraph module also contains the function digraph:get_short_cycle/2.

-The documentation for digraph:get_short_cycle/2
+The documentation for digraph:get_short_cycle/2 exact phrasing is:

 Tries to find an as short as possible simple cycle through the vertex V of the digraph G.